-Name:
+Name :

 Date:

-Student ID # :
+Stude nt ID #:

-Phone :
+Phone e:

 OBU Box #

-E-mail
+E-ma il

-of th ne space provided below, please explain, in detail, the nature ne problem, the party(ies) involved, and the attempts to resolve problem.
-Please attach other sheets as needed, including any

-docı mentation that might be helpful in consideration of the complaint.
+of the proble the problem provided below, please explain, in detail, the nature em, the party(ies) involved, and the attempts to resolve.
+Please attach other sheets as needed, including any on that might be helpful in consideration of the complaint.

-docı mentation that might be helpful in consideration of the complaint.

-docı mentation that might be helpful in consideration of the complaint.